General Motors Building (Manhattan): Facade

 The facade is made of vertical piers of white Georgia marble, alternating with strips of glass.
 According to Stone, he used white marble because many of the surrounding buildings had similar cladding on their lower stories.
 Stone believed that "those black buildings that have been modish in the past look perfectly horrible".
-The marble piers are rhomboid in shape and contain a 7/8 in thick cladding, behind which are hollow concrete columns with service ducts.
-These marble piers are load-bearing.
+The load-bearing marble piers are rhomboid in shape and contain a 7/8 in thick cladding, behind which are hollow concrete columns with service ducts.

 At the ground and second stories, the General Motors Building was originally clad with thirty large windows, measuring 30 ft tall and 0.875 in thick.
 Ten of these panels, weighing 3080 lb and measuring 9 ft wide, were the largest single windows ever made for a building at the time of their installation.
 The other twenty panels were 38 to 39 in wide.
 These windows enclosed a General Motors (GM) showroom.